Candler County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer determines that the state has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes.
+• Restricted/Hardship License Granted: In some cases, even if your license is suspended, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you might be eligible for a limited driving permit, often called a hardship or restricted license, in Georgia.
+Even with a suspended license, you may be eligible for a hardship or restricted license in Georgia.

-• IID Requirement: Depending on the circumstances of your DUI and your driving record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back